MichaelC1995/MichaelC1995/README.md

 Frontend Developer
 ------------------

-Motivated and adaptable developer currently transitioning into the tech industry after self-paced and structured learning.
-Recently completed coursework at Frontend Simplified in front-end and back-end development as well as completing internships for Frontend Simplified and Skinstric A.I., gaining hands-on experience with tools such as HTML, CSS, Tailwind, Typescript, JavaScript, React, NextJs, Figma, Firebase, MongoDb and Github.
+Motivated and adaptable developer.
+Recently coursework at Frontend Simplified in front-end and back-end development as well as completing internships for Frontend Simplified and Skinstric A.I., gaining hands-on experience with tools such as HTML, CSS, Tailwind, Typescript, JavaScript, React, NextJs, Figma, Firebase, MongoDb and Github.
 Eager to bring strong problem-solving skills, a passion for technology, and a commitment to continuous learning.
 Looking to contribute to a team where I can grow, apply my new skills, and make a meaningful impact.

 ### Skills